gardenbed/emerge/docs/6-design.md

 ### Language Design

-The following features are NOT included in the Emerge's Regular Expression language.
+The following features are NOT included in Emerge's Regular Expression language.
 They seem unnecessary for the purpose of designing and defining tokens of a language.

   - Backreference